monstaro/basic-chat/instructions.md

 ```

-*Note: In this example we are leaving out an optional ‘id’ field as the second argument of .channel().
+*In this example we are leaving out an optional ‘id’ field as the second argument of .channel().
 This field can be used to create a custom channel name, but for 1 on 1 instances it's best practice to have the API autogenerate a channel id.*
 *Another option is to run `channel.watch()` instead of `channel.create()`.
 Running `channel.watch()` will not only create the channel if it doesn't exist yet, but it will also tell the server to listen for any events that occur in a channel, such as when a new message is sent.
 More info on watching channels [here](https://getstream.io/chat/docs/node/watch_channel/?language=javascript)*
+*If you have already created this channel before, you don't need to do this step and can just get the channel instance, which is covered in the next step.

 ## Send A Message ##